The Best Password Managers of 2025

 - No price increase at renewal

 We all have plenty of online accounts.
 Using the same password for all of them isn’t safe; if one gets hacked, all our accounts are compromised.
-Don’t write passwords down on a piece of paper either.
+You shouldn’t write passwords down on a piece of paper either.
 It’s too easy to lose.
 The best solution to this common problem is a password manager that can store your unique passwords securely in an encrypted vault and then let you autofill them when needed.

 There are more than a dozen password managers on the market, so we rolled up our sleeves and tried them.
-After hundreds of hours of testing, we found that Keeper, at $2.92 per month, is the most secure, convenient, and affordable.
-But we also recommend RoboForm, NordPass, Total Password, Aura, 1Password, and Dashlane.
+After hundreds of hours of testing, we found that RoboForm, at $0.99 per month for a premium plan, is the most secure, convenient, and affordable.
+But we also recommend Keeper, 1Password, NordPass, Total Password, Aura, and Dashlane.
 We’ll explain why below.

 Comparison of the Best Password Managers of 2025